-The Dhofar region was not significantly impacted by the COVID-19 pandemic, registering very low numbers of COVID-19 cases since its outspread.
-Nevertheless, the Company activated its business continuity plan and took all necessary precautionary measures to protect its people and operations since beginning of 2020.
-The Company continued to take initiatives which included regular disinfection of the Plant, the preparation of emergency response plans to tackle emergency situations, provision of all required personal protective equipment, and the reconfiguration of the Plant entrance system to enable active screening of employees and visitors.
-In 2021, 21 COVID-19 cases were reported among the employees and contract staff of the Company, and they have all recovered fully.
+The Dhofar region was not significantly impacted by the COVID-19 pandemic, registering very low numbers of cases since its outspread.
+Nevertheless, the Company activated its business continuity plan and took all necessary precautionary measures to protect its staff and operations since the beginning of 2020.
+As such, its staff and operations were not severely affected.